 Help us to repair the damage

-Once the roof is repaired, additional funds will be required for further work, which could be carried out to improve the interior appearance.
+Your support is vital, as additional funds will be required for further work, which could be carried out to improve the interior appearance.

 We would also like to make it suitable for community use and to ensure that this beautiful church is protected and safeguarded for future generations to enjoy.